 The Snowboarder’s Journal welcomes story, art and photo contributions.
 The Snowboarder’s Journal will consider, but assumes no responsibility for, unsolicited proposals, manuscripts and photographs.
 All such materials not accompanied by a self-addressed stamped envelope will not be returned.
 The Snowboarder’s Journal is not responsible for unsolicited contributions or lost or damaged photo material.
 Funny Feelings, LLC retains all reprint rights.

 The Snowboarder’s Journal photography showcases the highest quality imagery, period.
-We feature the newest and greatest feats on snow, as well as classic, timeless images that define every era of snowboarding’s culture.
-We welcome images of top pros, but are equally interested in publishing the unheralded and unknown, the in-between moments that define snowboard culture.
+We welcome high action images of top pros, but are equally interested in publishing the unheralded and unknown, and the in-between moments that define snowboard culture.

 We seek images that speak to the soulful eccentricities of snowboarding, shots rich in context, character and feeling.
 We seek creative shots that the other publications wouldn’t run.
 We welcome experimentation.
 The Snowboarder’s Journal is a creative vehicle.